ahmetpalavan/memofin/README.md

 - **Search Functionality:** Quickly find content with search and filtering.
 - **Responsive Design:** Optimized for desktop and mobile platforms.
 - **Form Validation:** Robust form handling with React Hook Form and Zod.
-- **Interactive UI Components:** Enhanced user experience with ShadcnUI and Tailwind CSS.
+- **Interactive UI Components:** Enhanced user experience with Shadcn and Tailwind CSS.

 ## Technologies Used